RedHatNordicsSA/linux4win/content/assign4.md

 :boom: With this command we find out what release of Red Hat Enterprise Linux these servers are running.
 Imagine this being a loooooong list of servers.
 You now have some insights into you entire fleet just using one command that you can alter indefinite.
 So let's just update stuff.
 ```
-ansible all -m shell -a 'dnf check-update' --ask-pass
+ansible all -m shell -a 'dnf check-update' --ask-pass --become
 ```

 :boom: This command list all available updates for any system.
 Now most likely you do not get any updates since we have already done the patching using the web-ui.
 But if there where any all you needed to do was run this command to install them all.